LendBook/lendbook-docs/docs/how-it-works/market-participants.md

 There are three types of market participants in LendBook: **lenders**, **borrowers**, and **takers**.

-*Below is a diagram that encapsulates the relationship of the market participants and LendBook, for a USDC/ETH market (Here lenders can lend USDC, borrowers can borrow USDC with ETH as collateral, and takers can trade USDC for ETH and vice versa).*

 <figure markdown>
   ![Image title](../images/market-participants-1.png)
+  <em>This diagram encapsulates the relationship of the market participants and LendBook, for a USDC/ETH market (Here lenders can lend USDC, borrowers can borrow USDC with ETH as collateral, and takers can trade USDC for ETH and vice versa).</em>
 </figure>